API Reference¶

 For an overview of SAM flags, see https://broadinstitute.github.io/picard/explain-flags.html

-- class consenrich.core.matchingParams(templateNames, cascadeLevels, iters, alpha, minMatchLengthBP, maxNumMatches, minSignalAtMaxima='q:0.75', merge=False, mergeGapBP=25, useScalingFunction=True, excludeRegionsBedFile=None)[source]¶
+- class consenrich.core.matchingParams(templateNames, cascadeLevels, iters, alpha, useScalingFunction, minMatchLengthBP, maxNumMatches, minSignalAtMaxima, merge, mergeGapBP, excludeRegionsBedFile, penalizeBy, randSeed, eps, massQuantileCutoff, methodFDR)[source]¶

 - Parameters:

-templateNames (List[str]) – A list of str values – wavelet bases used for matching, e.g., [haar, db2, sym4]
+templateNames (List[str]) – A list of str values – each entry references a mother wavelet (or its corresponding scaling function). e.g., [haar, db2]

-iters (int) – Number of random blocks to sample in the response sequence while building an empirical null to test significance.
+iters (int) – Number of randomly drawn contiguous blocks used to build an empirical null for significance evaluation.
 See

 - Seealso: